floragunncom/search-guard-docs/auditlogging.md

 Note that it is not possible to specify more than one storage type at the moment.

-You can also use your own, custom implementation of the storage in case you have special requirements that are not covered by the built-in types.
+You can also use your own, custom implementation of storage in case you have special requirements that are not covered by the built-in types.
 See the section "Custom storage types" below.

 ## Storage type 'debug'

-There are no special configuration settings for this audit type, so you just add the audit type setting in `elasticsearch.yml`:
+There are no special configuration settings for this audit type.
+Just add the audit type setting in `elasticsearch.yml`:

 ```
 searchguard.audit.type: debug